 Try not to overwater the plant.
 Overly damp soil can cause the root to rot or become diseased.
-During damp periods plants grown in containers can be raised off the ground onto bricks.
+During damp periods sorrel grown in containers can be raised off the ground onto bricks.
 This will help to improve drainage.

-A useful garden companion, sorrel plant does well with a number of other herbs and vegetables.
+A useful garden companion, sorrel does well with a number of other herbs and vegetables.
 It also does well when planted alongside low growing crops such as strawberries.
 It also does well when planted with herbs such as rosemary, thyme, and sage.